SohomSaha/CodeNova/README.md

 - **💬 Active Developer Community**
   Users can engage with an active, growing community of developers.
 Share snippets, ask for feedback, participate in discussions, and contribute to collaborative learning.

+- **🤖 AI-powered Code Assistance**
+  Integrated with **Gemini.ai API**, the platform provides intelligent code suggestions and detailed explanations for any given code snippet.
+This feature helps users write better code and understand complex logic effortlessly.

 - **🔐 Secure Authentication**
   Authentication is powered by **Clerk**, ensuring that users can securely log in and manage their sessions, with protection for their personal data.